Gwendolyn Zoharah Simmons: 1964-1966

-In 1965, after spending eighteen months in Laurel, Simmons returned to Atlanta, psychologically scarred by the violence she had witnessed.
-At the recommendation of James Forman, she took a break from organizing and worked as a fundraiser in SNCC's New York City office.
+In 1965, after spending eighteen months in Laurel, she returned to Atlanta, psychologically scarred by the violence she had witnessed.
+She took a break from organizing and worked as a fundraiser in SNCC's New York City office.

-A year later, Simmons returned to activism in the South.
+A year later, she returned to activism in the South.
 In 1966, she was hired as co-director on the newly formed SNCC Atlanta Project alongside fellow SNCC activist Bill Ware in the Vine City neighborhood.
 The Atlanta Project was an early grassroots expression of Black Power, focusing its efforts on political mobilization and urban improvement.
-Simmons also continued her work with freedom school initiatives with the Project.
+She continued her work with freedom school initiatives with the Project.
 Simmons used her time on the Atlanta Project to evaluate civil rights movement tactics and develop preliminary theories of Black Power.
 For instance, she helped draft the project's position paper on Black Power, which became controversial for its commentary on white members of SNCC.